|

 sophomore after one month.
 There was

-Arlene, my one bright star in an otherwise murky
+Arlene, the one bright star in my otherwise murky

 past.
 She stayed with me for nine months.